DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 War score is earned **only through milestones**, not individual kills.
 This means:

 - Your first few kills build the stack but don't grant immediate score
-- When you hit a milestone, your gang receives a lump sum of war score
+- When you hit a milestone, your gang receives a lump sum of war score and **war points**
 - The higher your stack, the more valuable each milestone becomes
 - Focus on maintaining your streak rather than scattered individual kills

 This scoring system encourages gangs to hunt strategically and maintain pressure on rivals.

+## What are war points?

+**War points** are a currency earned alongside war score when your gang reaches milestones.
+Unlike war score (which determines your leaderboard ranking and decays over time), war points are a **spendable resource** used to deploy tactical war buffs for your gang.

+## What are war buffs?

+Gang leaders can spend war points to deploy **tactical buffs** that benefit the entire gang.
+These buffs provide temporary combat and progression advantages during war.
+You can access the war buff deployment screen through the **War Quartermaster** NPC on your gang's war page.

 ## What happens when I get killed in war?